Macharia76/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 C - More pointers, arrays and strings project
+/*using git bash*/